lexus2k/ssd1306/src/README.md

 (for example, raspberry spi), or you can use it with plain avr-gcc compiler without Arduino IDE, or with ESP32 IDF.
 It supports monochrome and RGB oleds and has debug mode, allowing to execute code on PC, using SDL2.0.
 Initially the library is intended for very small microcontrollers (with a little of RAM).
-It was developed to use as few resources as possible, but still has powerful capabilities (NanoEngine), allowing to develop nice animation.
+It was developed to use as few resources as possible, but still has powerful capabilities, allowing to develop nice animation.
 It works on any powerful devices like raspberry pi, esp32; and can be easily ported to new platform.

 Since ssd1306 library supports different display types: monochrome, 8-bit color, 16-bit color displays, -